Acme: A Research Framework for Distributed Reinforcement Learning: Experiments

-\paragraph{Arcade Learning Environment.} The Arcade Learning Environment (ALE) \citep{bellemare2013ale} provides a simulator for Atari 2600 games.
+\paragraph{Arcade Learning Environment} The Arcade Learning Environment (ALE) \citep{bellemare2013ale} provides a simulator for Atari 2600 games.
 ALE is one of the most commonly used benchmark environments for RL research.
 The action space ranges between 4 to 18 discrete actions (joystick controls) depending on the game.
 The observation space consists of 210 x 160 RGB image.
-We use a representative subset of ten Atari games to assess the performance of our discrete agents.
-We also use several pre-processing methods on the Atari frames including giving zero-discount on life loss, action repeats with frame pooling, greyscaling, rescaling to 84x84, reward clipping, and observation stacking following \citep{mnih2015atari}.
+We use a representative subset of five Atari games to broadcast the performance of our discrete agents.
+We also use several pre-processing methods on the Atari frames including giving zero-discount on life loss, action repeats with frame pooling, greyscaling, rescaling to 84x84, reward clipping, and observation stacking, following \citet{machado2018revisiting}. \paragraph{DeepMind Control suite} The DeepMind Control suite \citep{tassa2018controlsuite} provides a set of continuous control tasks in MuJoCo \citep{todorov2012mujoco} and has been widely used as a benchmark to assess performance of continuous control algorithms.
+The tasks vary from the simple control problems with a single degree of freedom (DOF) such as the cartpole and pendulum, to the control of complex multi-joint bodies such as the humanoid (21 DOF).
+The DeepMind Control suite enables to control an agent both in a feature-based observation space and a raw pixel-based observation space.
+The following results are limited to the former. \paragraph{Gym environments} The Gym suite \citep{brockman2016gym} provides a wide range of continuous control tasks in MuJoCo and is a testbed for continuous control algorithms.
+In the following, we focus on locomotion tasks, that share similarities with the ones defined in the DeepMind Control suite.
+We also consider the Adroit manipulation tasks \citep{rajeswaran2017learning}, a collection of 4 tasks with a 24-DOF simulated hand.

-\paragraph{Behaviour Suite.} The Behaviour Suite for Reinforcement Learning (bsuite) \citep{osband2020bsuite} provides a collection of experiments that investigate the core capabilities of RL agents.
-These tasks are intended to be challenging but simple and interpretable tests of specific axes of capability for a given RL agent.
-Each experiment studies the scalability and robustness of agents in various types of tasks, such as exploration, memory, generalization, and robustness to noise.
-This provides an powerful experimental apparatus for testing hypotheses about the capabilities of various RL algorithms and agents.
-For example we will clearly see later that those agents with recurrence (e.g.\ R2D2) are the only agents able to properly perform in tasks that require memory.
-While this conjecture can readily made from an algorithmic perspective, bsuite allows us to actually quantify the amount of gains brought by such an algorithmic component.